-This class is designed for beekeepers and researchers who want to improve their population of honey bees and maintain a breeding program with improved survival for their area.
+These classes are designed for beekeepers and researchers who want to improve their population of honey bees and maintain a breeding program with increased survival for their area.
 Classes are kept small: just three students per session!

 Detailed instruction and hands on practice of semen collection and insemination of queens will be emphasized.
 Queen and drone biology will be presented along with preparation and care of virgin queens and drones.
 Successful queen rearing skills are a prerequisite.

 Virgin queens and drones will be provided for the students.
 Students will take their successfully inseminated queens home.

 Provision of your own insemination equipment is required….

 Instrumental Insemination Device $100

 Cost of the two-day interactive course is $1000

 Instructor: Krispn Given, Apiculture Specialist, Department of Entomology, Purdue University